Happy Together: Bridging the Australia-China Divide

-Happy Together: Bridging the Australia China Divide jointly written by David Walker and Li Yao with the assistance of Karen Walker, is a book that was published in June 2022.
+Happy Together: Bridging the Australia China Divide, jointly written by David Walker and Li Yao with the assistance of Karen Walker, is a book that was published in June 2022.

+Synopsis

 The book tells the story of Li Yao, the foremost translator of Australian writing into Chinese.
 In the late nineteenth century, the Li family left famine-stricken Shanxi province in northern China to begin a new life on the remote grasslands of Inner Mongolia.
 Li Yao grew up in Mao's China and dreamed of becoming a writer.
 His dreams were torn apart by the Cultural Revolution.
 Li Yao's story is interwoven with that of his friend David Walker.
 Both men were born at the same time (they are both Roosters by the Chinese zodiac) but grew up in very different worlds.
 This book illuminates not only personal histories but also China's relations with Australia and the wider world.